<

 I. 2011.
 Oil on canvas & Silk aquatint.

-I'm living in a very conservative society that vehemently opposes my lifestyle.
-Recently I've entered into an unknown territory romantic relationships and monogamy.
+I'm living in a very conservative society that vehemently opposes my identity.
+Recently I've entered into an unknown territory romantic relationships and commitment.
 I'm in a relationship with a women 10 years older.

 My latest work is a documentation of my current life, it's about capturing moments that are brimming with personal sentiment.
 I ask friends to take photos of me and my girlfriend.
 It is difficult to act normal in front of the camera; during the shooting three things can happen: over acting, nothing or forgetting about the camera.
 I'm looking for the moment when the camera is forgotten, where a sense of vulnerability is apparent.